 Is GeneratePress Premium Worth Getting?

-Definitely, by all means, you shouldn’t think twice before getting this theme for your blog!
+Definitely, by all means, you shouldn’t think twice before getting GeneratePress Premium for your blog!

-It is indeed a super fast theme (the fastest that I ever found) and the Premium version is extremely cheap: it costs $49.95, but its main advantage is that you can use it on as many blogs as you wish.
-So the more you have, the cheaper it gets!
+It is indeed a super fast theme (the fastest that I ever found) and the Premium version is extremely cheap: it costs $59 per year (double check the price!), but its main advantage is that you can use it on up to 500 blogs, which is basically unlimited.
+So the more blogs you have, the cheaper it gets!

 2. Those bells & whistles make your site slower, therefore negatively influencing user experience and ultimately ranking, so even though you have a beautiful site, fewer people will visit.